lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Implicit inputs mapped from <OID>:

   ML-DSA     The underlying ML-DSA algorithm and
-             parameter set, for example, could be "ML-DSA-65".
+             parameter set, for example "ML-DSA-65".

   Trad       The underlying traditional algorithm and
              parameter set, for example "RSASSA-PSS"